-- ♦ Study abroad and student exchange opportunities - Departmental travel opportunities - ◆ Policies, procedures, and forms required for travel
+- ♦ Study abroad and student exchange opportunities - Departmental travel opportunities - Policies, procedures, and forms required for travel

-...promoting an annual theme: The three year theme for academic years 2015-2018 is Ubuntu.
-Ubuntu is a term derived from Zulu, Xhosa, Swati, and Ndebele meaning I am because we are.
-The coming academic year will serve as a time of awareness-raising and preparation concerning pedagogical uses of a university theme.
-In coming years, each theme will be on a three-year cycle.
+...promoting an annual theme: The three year theme for academic years 2019-2022 is BRIDGE.
+BRIDGE stands for Building Relationships in a Diverse Global Environment.
+This theme promotes international education, interfaith cooperation, intercultural understanding, and servant leadership.
+The coming academic year will serve as a time of awareness-raising and preparation concerning pedagogical and civic implications of this theme.